notoriousjello/biomarker-automation-visualization/README.md

 *HOW TO USE*

 1. Clone the repo to your local machine
-2. To replicate the visualizations in the so-named subfolder, follow the comments in any of the biomarker_visualizaions... rmd files
+2. To generate the processed data, open the plate_iteration.rmd file
-3. To look at batch effects in your MSD runs, use the batch_effect.rmd file and follow the code and comments
+3. Change the path in the read_excel function to the desired raw data set and change the path in the write_xlsx to your desired extension